cpsou/OfficeDocs-DeployOffice/office/2016/security/remove-reset-file-passwords.md

 ## Set up client computers for password protection removal

-To enable your IT department to remove a password from a password-protected Word, PowerPoint, or Excel file, when you deploy Office 2016 to your organization, you must first push the certificate public keys and do some registry work on the client computers.
-There are two ways to achieve this:
+When you deploy Office 2016 to your organization, push your certificate’s public keys and update the registry on the client computers.
+This step helps your IT department remove a password from a password-protected Word, PowerPoint, or Excel file.
+There are two ways to do it:

-- Through a Group Policy Administrative template, which is the best choice for multiple or enterprise client computers, or
+- Use a Group Policy Administrative template.
+This option is best for multiple or enterprise client computers.

-- By manually changing a client computer's registry, which is the best choice for a single computer or a few client computers.
+- Manually change the registry on a client computer.
+This option is best for a single computer or a few client computers.

-### To set up multiple client computers for password protection by using a group policy object
+### Set up multiple client computers for password protection with a Group Policy object

 1. Download the Group Policy Administrative template (ADMX/ADML) files from the [Microsoft Download Center](https://go.microsoft.com/fwlink/p/?LinkID=626001).

 2. Open the template in the Local Group Policy Editor and navigate to the escrow key settings.
 Open the **User Configuration** branch, then choose **Administrative Templates**, **Microsoft Office 2016**, **Security Settings**, and then **Escrow Certificates**.
+You have 20 escrow keys to configure, each named **Escrow Key #n**.

-    20 escrow keys are available to configure, each named Escrow Key #n.
+3. Right-click and escrow key, and then choose **Edit** to configure that key.
+The **Escrow Key #n** dialog box appears.

-3. Select an escrow key, and then from the shortcut menu (right-click), choose **Edit** to configure an escrow key.
+4. Enable or disable the key:

-    The **Escrow Key #n** dialog appears.
+   - To enable the key, select **Enabled**.

-4. To set up and enable this key, select the **Enabled** button.
-If you want to disable this key later, return to **Escrow Key #n** dialog box and select the **Disabled** button.
+   - To disable the key later, return to the **Escrow Key #n** dialog box and select **Disabled**.

-5. In the **Certificate Hash** box, enter the certificate hash that is used as the certificate unique identifier, also known as a "thumbprint."
-For example, if your certificate thumbprint is 9131517191121d94d143117fc126213c1781d21c, set the certificate hash value to that number.
-This hash can include spaces if you want to make it more readable.
+5. In the **Certificate Hash** box, enter the certificate’s unique identifier (thumbprint).
+For example, if the thumbprint is `9131517191121d94d143117fc126213c1781d21c`, enter that number.

-6. Enter a comment to provide more details about this particular certificate, if it's necessary.
-This is optional.
+6. Enter a comment to provide more details about the certificate if you need to.

-7. Choose **OK**.
+7. Choose **OK** to save your changes.

 ### To set up a single client computer for password protection with new registry settings